Post

 This time we demonstrate using GitHub Script (JavaScript) to write the script, which offers more flexibility and better syntax.

-Of course, if you want to follow my previous suggestion of having one file per task, you can remove the Job If condition and directly set the Action Workflow trigger conditions:
+Of course, if you want to follow my previous suggestion of having each task in a separate file, you can remove the Job If condition and directly set the Action Workflow trigger conditions:

 Automation-PullRequest-Auto-Assign.yml :